39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 46. Judicial review means that the Supreme Court –

-(a) Has final authority on all matters
+(a) Has the final authority in all cases

 (b) Can impeach the President

-(c) Can review decisions made by High Courts
+(c) Can review High Court judgments

 (d) Can declare a state law unconstitutional

-(a) The Directive Principles of State Policy
+(a) Directive Principles of State Policy

-(b) The chapter on Fundamental Rights
+(b) Chapter on Fundamental Rights

-(c) The Seventh Schedule of the Constitution
+(c) Seventh Schedule of the Constitution

-(d) The Preamble of the Constitution
+(d) Preamble of the Constitution

 48. The Speaker of the Lok Sabha is elected by –

-(a) All members of Parliament
+(a) All Members of Parliament

-(c) All members of the Lok Sabha
+(c) All Members of Lok Sabha

 49. The President of India can be removed from office by –

-(a) The Prime Minister of India
+(a) Prime Minister of India

-(b) The Lok Sabha
+(b) Lok Sabha

-(c) The Chief Justice of India
+(c) Chief Justice of India

-(d) The Parliament
+(d) Parliament

 (a) Three months